WWE News: Huge ‘Turf War’ Match Officially Announced For ‘WrestleMania 33’

 Rather quietly on Monday afternoon, the official website of WWE revealed that The Undertaker vs. Roman Reigns at WrestleMania 33 was now confirmed to happen.
 On the main site, the company actually called it a “Turf War,” and that plays into the whole angle of both men claiming the company to be their “yard.”

 It is rather strange that the company would choose to confirm such a huge match randomly on the website instead of waiting until Monday Night Raw.
-Not only that, but the announcement was rather hidden down on the main page and not even prominently featured on the page for WrestleMania 33.
+Not only that, but the announcement was hidden down on the main page and not prominently featured on the page for WrestleMania 33.

-Whatever the reasoning behind it, the match is now set in stone and it will pit a superstar from Monday Night Raw against one from SmackDown Live.
+Whatever the reasoning behind it, the match is now set in stone, and it will pit a superstar from Monday Night Raw against one from SmackDown Live.
 While that seems odd, there is not likely going to be any attention brought to the fact that the two are on separate brands.

-After all, it is The Undertaker and no-one really questions him anyway, especially at WrestleMania.
+After all, it is The Undertaker, and no one really questions him anyway, especially at WrestleMania.

 There is no word on whether or not The Undertaker will show up on tonight’s Monday Night Raw in Detroit, but Roman will be there.
-He is going to address the situation and now, he’s going to make note of being officially on the WrestleMania 33 card.
+He is going to address the situation, and now he’s going to make note of being officially on the WrestleMania 33 card.

 For a seven-hour event as WrestleMania 33 is expected to be, the fans will need to have their interest held for a long time.
 Anything dragging them down could bring about issues for other matches, and Roman vs. The Undertaker will need to be off the charts to have them accept it.